 For more information on inviting international visitors, please review the Information for Short Term B Visa Visitors from the Controller’s Office (Lehigh log-in required).

-Section 2Hiring a Foreign National
+Section 2Hiring and Bringing a Foreign National

 Work with OISS to choose the appropriate visa category.
 International scholars are typically on J-1 or H-1B visas, but those are not the only options.
 Meet with an OISS advisor to learn more.